eightmm/Featurizer/docs/molecular_descriptors.md

 ## Normalization Strategy

-All descriptors are normalized to approximately [0, 1] range for optimal machine learning performance:
+Descriptors are normalized to approximately [0, 1] range:
 - **Division normalization**: Most descriptors divided by typical maximum values
 - **Range shifting**: LogP and formal charge shifted to positive range before normalization
 - **Direct ratios**: Some descriptors (flexibility, heteroatom_ratio) are naturally in [0,1]

-## Applications

-These descriptors are suitable for:
-- **QSAR/QSPR modeling**: Property and activity prediction
-- **Similarity searching**: Molecular similarity calculations
-- **Clustering**: Chemical space exploration
-- **Machine learning**: Input features for neural networks
-- **Virtual screening**: Compound filtering and selection